alainpham/jboss-middleware-empowered/README.md

-# JBoss empowered Microservices for Service Level Management and Business Activity Monitoring
+# JBoss empowered Microservices for SLA management and Business Activity Monitoring

 This is an example of microservices for collecting/correlating business events with JBoss Fuse, JBoss Data Grid and soon to come JBoss Data Virtualization .
 It includes a real time dashboard using Patternfly to follow metrics and Service Level Agreements.